calibsense/calibsense/README.md

 ```

 The current release is `0.1.0a1`, a pre-release.
 It is the complete tool and its
 test suite passes, but treat the API as unsettled until `0.1.0`.
-Install from a
-checkout with `pip install .` instead.

 Three runtime dependencies: `numpy`, `opencv-contrib-python`, `pyyaml`.
 Python
 3.9 or newer. `make binary` produces `dist/calibsense`, a 64 MB single file that